siyuhong/Mermaid-Word-AddIn/README.md

 # Mermaid Diagram Word Add-in

-A Word add-in that allows you to create and insert Mermaid diagrams directly into your Word documents.
+A Word add-in, which allows you to write mermaid code and insert its preview directly into a Word document.
+The image in the inserted Word can get mermaid code at any time and be re-edited!

 Built with React 18, Fluent UI v9, and CodeMirror 6 for an enhanced editing experience.

+> [!IMPORTANT]
+> **This project is mainly completed by [CTO.NEW](https://cto.new/) !**

 ## Features